dimecho/Open-Inverter-WebInterface/RaspberryPi/readme.txt

 Usage

 1) Connect to RaspberryPi WiFi Access Point (ex: Inverter)
-   Note: WPA password you supplier in setup script
+   Note: WPA password you supplied in setup script
 2) Open web browser and go to http://192.168.42.1:8080